Inflammatory bowel disease: Research

 Flu vaccines are recommended for people with IBD in the UK; however, research suggests that vaccine uptake is low.
-Researchers analysed data on 13,631 adults with IBD on immune-suppressing drugs during the 2018 – 2019 flu season.
+Researchers analyzed data on 13,631 adults with IBD on immune-suppressing drugs during the 2018 – 2019 flu season.
 Only half of this population received a vaccine during this period and few (32%) were vaccinated before the flu circulated in the community.
 This could be due to the belief that flu vaccines cause IBD flares; however, the same study did not find a link between vaccination and IBD flares.

 In other species

 IBD also occurs in dogs and is thought to arise from a combination of host genetics, intestinal microenvironment, environmental components and the immune system.
 There is an ongoing discussion, however, that the term "chronic enteropathy" might be better to use than "inflammatory bowel disease" in dogs because it differs from IBD in humans in how the dogs respond to treatment.
 For example, many dogs respond to only dietary changes compared to humans with IBD, who often need immunosuppressive treatment.
 Some dogs may also need immunosuppressant or antibiotic treatment when dietary changes are not enough.
 After having excluded other diseases that can lead to vomiting, diarrhea, and abdominal pain in dogs, intestinal biopsies are often performed to investigate what kind of inflammation is occurring (lymphoplasmacytic, eosinophilic, or granulomatous).
 In dogs, low levels of cobalamin in the blood have been shown to be a risk factor for negative outcome.